Mediatek-Cloud/MCS-Android-SDK/README.md

 ## Setup

-There are 2 different ways to setup MCS SDK for Android to your existing project,
+There are 2 different ways to setup MCS Android SDK to your existing project,

 1. Setup without Push Installation
 2. Setup with Push Installation